guangyaodou/guangyaodou.github.io/_pages/about.md

 ---

 I am a second-year Data Science master’s student at the University of Pennsylvania.
 I completed my
-<span style="text-decoration: none;">[master’s thesis](http://guangyaodou.github.io/files/guangyao_master_s_thesis.pdf)</span>
+<a href="http://guangyaodou.github.io/files/guangyao_master_s_thesis.pdf" class="no-underline">master’s thesis</a>
 on unlearning for LLMs under the supervision of Professor Chris Callison-Burch.
 I also won the Best Thesis Award at Penn!

 Publications
 ======